University of Tasmania: What it's really like

 IMAS is our Institute of Marine and Antarctic Science, a waterfront building for marine biology students.
 The building includes research facilities, giving students the chance to understand what research is going on in the wider world and to get involved themselves in their third year and/or on the Masters programme.

 The Australia Maritime Center (AMC) is the only college in Australia that provides training for seafaring students.
-There are simulation ports based on ports around the world, to test out vessel navigation through narrow channels, and fake weather simulators, so students can be career-ready when they leave university.
+There are simulation ports based on ports around the world, to test out vessel navigation through narrow channels.
+There are also fake weather simulators, so students can be career-ready when they leave uni.
 There’s even a wave pool for testing model boats!

 What is the accommodation like?

-When students stay at the University of Tasmania, all accommodation is owned and managed by the university, so you’ll only be living with students from the university.
+All accommodation is owned and managed by us, so you’ll only be living with students from this uni.
 Most halls are within 10-15 minutes walking distance from classrooms.

-All accommodation in Sandy Bay, on the Hobart campus, offers single occupancy and self-catered rooms.
+All housing in Sandy Bay, on the Hobart campus, offers single occupancy and self-catered rooms.
 Students share common areas like kitchens and bathrooms on this campus.
-Our 42 Melville Street accommodation, by contrast, offers en suite bathrooms and private kitchens.
+42 Melville Street, by contrast, offers en suite bathrooms and private kitchens.
 Check our website for the latest prices, which include utilities.

 How does the university meet the needs of students with different accessibility requirements?